 Did you know we provide seeds for check-out as well as education and resources about growing and saving seeds and organic gardening?

 The Seed Library is open and free to the public.
-Seeds are available at these locations: Beech Grove, College Avenue, East 38th Street, Garfield Park, Glendale, Haughville, Nora, Pike, Southport, and Spades Park.
+Seeds are available at these locations: Beech Grove, College Avenue, Decatur, East 38th Street, Garfield Park, Glendale, Haughville, Lawrence, Nora, Pike, Southport, Spades Park, and the newest IndyPL branch that will open at West Perry.